 Punk pioneer Viv Albertine, guitarist from The Slits, talks frankly and fearlessly about how anger has made her the person she is today.
-With brutal honesty and humour she talks about divorce and the death of her mother, loneliness and human dysfunctionality, the impossibility of true intimacy and the damage wrought by secrets and revelations – how we can fall apart then rebuild ourselves and re-engage with the world.
+With brutal honesty and humour she talks about divorce and the death of her mother, loneliness and human dysfunctionality, the damage wrought by secrets and revelations – and how we can fall apart then rebuild ourselves and re-engage with the world.
 Shock, awe and a lot of laughs.
 Viv will be in conversation with writer and psychoanalyst Anouchka Grose.

 To Throw Away Unopened follows Clothes Clothes, Clothes, Clothes.
 Music, Music, Music.
 Boys, Boys, Boys, which charts Viv's role as a woman in a male-dominated music scene.
 It was a Book of the Year in The Sunday Times, Mojo, Rough Trade and the NME and was shortlisted for the National Book Awards.